zrythm/zrythm/doc/user/getting-started/system-requirements.rst

 ----
 When using the JACK backend, JACK needs to be set up and configured before running Zrythm.
-You will find lots of information online about how to configure JACK, so we will skip this part.
+You will find lots of information online about how to configure JACK, such as `Demystifying JACK - A Beginners Guide to Getting Started with JACK <https://libremusicproduction.com/articles/demystifying-jack-%E2%80%93-beginners-guide-getting-started-jack.html>`_, so we will skip this part.